 While we are part of the Wild Horse Pass MotorSports Park facility, we have our own 60-acre area including our track, training pad, garages, and office buildings.
 We also have access to three other tracks at WHP MotorSports Park, which we sometimes use for our Advanced Road Racing courses.

 On the road, we offer mobile Formula Bondurant courses at Phoenix International Raceway.
 We also conduct special courses for car clubs at racetracks across the country and in Canada.

 Wasn't the School previously at Sears Point International Raceway in northern California?

 Yes, that was us.
 The School first started on Valentine's Day in 1968 at Orange County International Raceway near Los Angeles, then soon moved to Ontario Motor Speedway.
 In 1973, we moved to Sears Point where we stayed for 17 years.

 In 1990, we packed up everything and moved to the state-of-the-art WHP MotorSports Park facility which we built.
 Bob always wanted to have his own location where he could design everything specifically for driver training.
 The facility we have now in Phoenix is fantastic!

 Our courses are offered five days a week, year-round.

 How many people are usually in a class?

 Normal class size is 6-9 people.
-And remember, we feature a 3-to-1 student-to-instructor ratio in our regularly-scheduled courses.
+And remember, we feature a maximum of 3-to-1 student-to-instructor ratio in our regularly-scheduled courses.
 For example, if there are 9 students in a class, we have three instructors teaching.

 For large group events and custom courses, we may deviate from the 3-to-1 ratio.
 Often, we'll break the group into equal numbers of participants, depending on the overall size of the group.